Property (QT) for 3-manifold groups: Applications: Property (QT) of 3-manifold groups

-\item The rest of the proof is performed along lines with the rest of the proof of Theorem~\ref{QTCKAThm}.
-We remark here that since the metric $d$ on $\tilde{M}$ restricts to each piece $\tilde{M}_v$ is $L$--bilipschitz equivalent to $d_v$, so inequalities in Section~\ref{CKADistFormulaSec} are slightly changed by a uniform multiplicative constant, so asymptotic statements in Section~\ref{CKADistFormulaSec} are slightly changed as well.
-For example, the statement $a \asymp_{K} b$ in Section~\ref{CKADistFormulaSec} should be change to $a \asymp_{K'} b$ for some constant $K'$ depending on $K$. \end{enumerate} \end{proof}
+\begin{proof} If $M$ is a non-positively curved graph manifold (for example, when $M$ has nonempty boundary) then the fact $\pi_1(M)$ has property (QT) is followed from Theorem~\ref{QTCKAThm}.
+The only case that does not follow directly from Theorem~\ref{QTCKAThm} is when $M$ is a closed graph manifold (recall many closed graph manifolds are non-positively curved but many are not).
+Since the metric $d$ on $\tilde{M}$ restricted to each piece $\tilde{M}_v$ is $L$--bilipschitz equivalent to $d_v$, so the inequalities in Section~\ref{CKADistFormulaSec} are slightly changed by a uniform multiplicative constant.
+For example, the statement $a \asymp_{K} b$ (or $a \preceq_K b$) in Section~\ref{CKADistFormulaSec} will be changed to $a \asymp_{K'} b$ (or $a \preceq_K' b$) for some constant $K'$ depending on $K$.
+Thus, the proof, in this case, is performed along lines with the proof of Theorem~\ref{QTCKAThm}. \end{proof}